Jotis86/Jotis86/README.md

 # 👋 Hi, I'm Juan!

-AI Software Developer passionate about building intelligent systems that combine **machine learning**, **backend engineering**, and **automation**.
-I love turning ideas into fully functional AI-driven applications — and occasionally into terrible memes 🤖📊😄
+I’m an AI Software Developer who loves building intelligent systems that actually solve problems — not just look fancy in a diagram.
+I spend my time mixing machine learning, backend engineering, and automation to turn ideas into real, working products.
+And yes… sometimes into questionable memes 🤖📊😄

-My work focuses on designing scalable architectures, integrating LLMs, and developing production-ready software that makes AI genuinely useful.
+I focus on designing scalable architectures, integrating LLMs, and developing production-ready software that makes AI genuinely useful (and a little less mysterious).

 ## 🚀 What I Do